Guilherme-Fernandes-da-Costa/Guilherme-Fernandes-da-Costa/README.md

 I'm an undergraduate student in **Information Systems at USP** (Universidade de São Paulo), passionate about software engineering, research, and building things that matter.

-Currently working as a **Software Engineering Intern at Banco Daycoval** and conducting scientific research in Operating Systems at USP.
-I love birds, coffee, and learning everything tech has to offer 🐦☕
+Currently I'm open for work and now I'm conducting scientific research in Operating Systems at USP.

 ---